 Write the command into the dialogue box and click 'Send.
 In this example, the X Command is shown.
 X is the command to zero the sensor in a known gas concentration, in this case 1000ppm.
 Sending a command followed by an integer (X 1000 in this case) will write the value into the appropriate register.
-The sensor will respond with a variable decimal value.
+The sensor will automatically respond with an internal reference variable decimal value corresponding to that setting.

-TERMINAL VIEW - I2C WRITE
+TERMINAL VIEW - IC WRITE

-To open the terminal window for I^2C communications, first ensure that ' I^2C Comms' has been selected under the 'Communications' menu.
+To open the terminal window for IC communications, first ensure that 'IC Comms' has been selected under the 'Communications' menu.
+Before reading from or writing to IC registers, press the 'Reset' button.